murchie85/bumdee/outline.md

 [BUILD] [ COLLECT ]   [ CONSUME ] [ UPGRADE] [ BUY/SELL] [RESOURCE MANAGE] [ALARM/SURPRESS REACT] [RESEARCH] [BONUS CARD SELECTION]
 ```

+**Each Minigame should be addictive in itself**

+Sell drugs, rig elections fight skynet save the world

 #### ideas

+- multiple stuff ticking in same box..
 - 4 boxes - change often, pick the one to keep it going up
+- Bonus Speed button - with wave display, bash to get speed up and gain extra bonus in short time
 - Bash buttons to collect
 	- bash button in sequence
 - tap to collect (flies up to bank box)